tdongsi/tdongsi.github.io/source/_posts/Hive/2015-12-02-programming-hive-ddl-table.markdown

 - SQL
 ---

-{% img center /images/hive/cat.gif Cover %}

-Chapter 4 of the book, continued from the previous [post](/blog/2015/12/02/programming-hive-hiveql-ddl/).
+Continued from the previous [post](/blog/2015/12/02/programming-hive-hiveql-ddl/).

 ### Creating Tables